 The Flamaniac system has two configuration modes, Mode 1, in which the five different angles are controlled by five DMX channels, and Mode 2, in which the five angles are controlled by a single DMX channel with different values corresponding to different angles, or off.
 Finale 3D includes pre-defined Flamaniac effects for the five angles in various durations in the Generic Effects collection for both Mode 1 and Mode 2.
 You can copy and modify these effects or make your own with other durations or simulations.
 Finale 3D also includes rotatable Flamaniac effects in various durations (Mode 2 only).

-To script a show for the Flamaniac system, you click on an Flamaniac effect icons in the effect palette or effect window to add effects to the show.
-You can use the effects with built in angles, and leave them at those angles, or you can use the rotatable effects, and optionally rotate them to the angles supported by the Flamaniac unit, or thereabouts (-45, -22, 0, 22, 45).
+To script a show for the Flamaniac system, you can use the effects with built in angles and leave them at those angles, or you can use the rotatable effects and optionally rotate them to the angles supported by the Flamaniac unit or thereabouts (-45, -22, 0, 22, 45).
 After inserting effects, you export the show as a firing script for one of the DMX-capable firing systems.
 The export function in Finale 3D takes into consideration the angles of the chosen effects in the show, the rotated angles for the rotatable effects, and the durations of the effects, and compiles the proper sequence of DMX events in the exported script.

 For further information about the MAGICFX Flamaniac units, see the MAGICFX website (www.magicfx.eu) and the manual_flamaniac_eng-2017.